 - Another source of articles is to search through a collection of

-click on databases and E-Journals.
+click on databases.
 Try IEEE Xplore and Internet &

 Personal Computing Abstracts.

-- The Library also has developed Research by Subject web
+- The Library also has developed Research Pathfinders for

 each discipline.
-From the above URL, click on Research by Subject then select
+From the above URL, click on databases then

 - A valuable resource is the Science Citation Index.
 This